moonfrog/mfl-mongoose/README.md

 ## 🪓 Why this fork?

-This fork of Mongoose was created to optimize performance in response to [Automattic/mongoose#15029](https://github.com/Automattic/mongoose/issues/15029), which highlights high CPU usage caused by expensive subdocument processing during `.save()` operations — even when no subdocuments are defined.
+This fork of Mongoose was created to optimize performance in response to [Automattic/mongoose#15029](https://github.com/Automattic/mongoose/issues/15029), which highlights high CPU usage caused by expensive subdocument processing during `.__getAllSubdocs()` operations — even when no subdocuments are defined.

 ### 🛠️ What this fork changes

 This fork introduces a fork-specific internal option: **`mflNoSubDoc`**.

-When set, it disables execution of an expensive internal sub-function that Mongoose normally invokes during `.save()` for subdocument lifecycle handling.
+When set, it disables execution of an expensive internal sub-function that Mongoose normally invokes during `.__getAllSubdocs()` for subdocument lifecycle handling.

 - The affected function may be invoked from other internal paths, but the optimization only impacts its subdocument-specific usage.
 - This option is not exposed via schema or global config, and must be set internally in your usage.